PSPDFKit-labs/radar.apple.com/20973981 - HTML-AttributedString/Readme.md

 Notes:
 To be fair, I didn’t managed to build a sample that crashes, these crashers are random and are easier to happen in a larger application where more stuff is going on with different html pages being parsed at the same time.

-Still is the case on iOS 9.3.2
+Tested on iOS 10 GM, still broken.